Ever wish that

 need is your accurate-mass fragmentation data and any web browser.
 See Pattern Matching.

-In the battle between numbers and humans, we just launched a simple Excel® Add-In that every mass spectrometrist who does identification work should have.
+In the battle between numbers and humans, we just launched a simple Excel® Add-In that is a great tool for identifying natural products, impurities, reaction by-products, and metabolites.
 Traditional mass-intensity graphs date back to the 1940s when spectra were recorded on light pen recorders.
 Today this Excel Add-In rapidly transforms accurate-mass fragmentation data into a structure-orientated graphical format.
-This Add-In, which includes some new mass spectral functions for Excel, is a great tool for identifying proprietary reaction products, impurities, degradation products, and metabolites.
-To see how pattern recognition works,check Pattern Recognition.
+Built upon the graphical and computational capabilities of Excel, this Add-In costs little more than the price of an HPLC column.
+The Add-In also includes some handy mass spectral functions for Excel.
+To see how pattern recognition works, please check Pattern Recognition.

-There is a comparison of mass spectral data sets analyzed with both the Rational Numbers Excel Add-In and the Rational Numbers Search software here, but note that the interactive mass spectral functions are disabled in these examples.
+View a comparison of mass spectral data sets analyzed with both the Rational Numbers Excel Add-In and the Rational Numbers Search software here, but note that the interactive mass spectral functions in the Excel Add-In are disabled in these examples.
 For a quick overview of Rational Numbers™ pattern matching and pattern recognition software, please view all of our MathSpec YouTube Videos